yakkl/yakkl.com/hugo/content/privacy.md

 ### 5.1 Service Providers and Business Partners

 We may from time to time employ third parties to perform tasks on our behalf and we may need to share Account Information and other Personal Information with them to provide certain services.
 Unless we tell you differently, such third parties do not have any right to use the Personal Information we share with them beyond what is necessary for them to provide the tasks and services on our behalf.
 The third parties we may engage include companies and individuals employed by us to facilitate our services, including the provision of maintenance services, database management, Web analytics, customer relationship management and general improvement of the Platform, and businesses who engage our services (to the extent provided for above).
-Yakkl.com uses the following subprocessors: Amazon Web Services, Google Analytics, and Mailgun.
+Yakkl uses the following subprocessors: Amazon Web Services, Google Analytics, and Mailgun.

 ### 5.2 Business Transfers